What is gadget insurance?

 What do I need to consider?

-When you buy a mobile phone, camera, laptop or tablet, they may offer to sell you gadget insurance.
-You do not have to buy this insurance and you could also arrange insurance yourself.
-But if you are considering gadget insurance, you should think about the following:
+When you buy a mobile phone, camera, laptop or tablet, the trader may also offer to sell you gadget insurance.
+You do not have to buy this insurance.
+You can arrange insurance yourself.
+If you are considering gadget insurance, you should think about the following:

 - Do I really need to buy it?